-Artificial Wetlands Management Plan
+Constructed Wetlands Management Plan

-The City will develop an Artificial Wetlands Management Plan to ensure the implementation of best management practices for the City's artificial wetlands.
-The Artificial Wetlands Management Plan will ensure that hydrology, water quality, erosion and habitat protection are considered within the management of the City's constructed lakes and wetlands.
+The City will develop Constructed Wetlands Management Plan to ensure the implementation of best management practices for the City's constructed wetlands.
+The Constructed Wetlands Management Plan will ensure that hydrology, water quality, erosion and habitat protection are considered within the management of the City's artificial lakes and wetlands.

-Water monitoring is conducted at wetland sites and this data will be used to inform the development of the Artificial Wetlands Management Plan.
+Water monitoring is conducted at wetland sites and this data will be used to inform the development of the Constructed Wetlands Management Plan.

-• Ensure City management of artificial wetlands considers hydrology, water quality, erosion and habitat protection to improve the ecological values of these wetlands.
+• Ensure City management of constructed wetlands considers hydrology, water quality, erosion and habitat protection to improve the ecological values of these wetlands.

-- Completion of water quality monitoring and fauna/flora surveys at artificial wetlands. - Development of an Artificial Wetlands Management Plan that covers all artificial water bodies in the City.
+- Completion of water quality monitoring and fauna/flora surveys at artificial wetlands. - Development of Constructed Wetlands Management Plan that covers all constructed and rehabilitated water bodies in the City.

-The Artificial Wetlands Management Plan will be developed and implemented by the City of Joondalup.
+The Constructed Wetlands Management Plan will be developed and implemented by the City of Joondalup.